EmergingTechnologyInstitute/microscaler/README.md

 	$ docker run -t -d -P acmeair/microscaler-agent

 ## Using
-<NAME OF DOCKER PROJECT>/bin/configureasg.sh provides an example of running the microscaler by invoking the CLI from the host with ssh.
+acmeair-netflix-docker/bin/configureasg.sh provides an example of running the microscaler by invoking the CLI from the host with ssh.

+*TODO - update the above URL/path accordingly to new github name*

-You may also ssh into the Microscaler container to use the Microscaler CLI and interacting with the Microscaler components.
+You may also ssh into the Microscaler container to use the Microscaler CLI and interact with the Microscaler components.

 ### Configuration file
 The Microscaler configuration file is located at: